 Another influencing aspect of the replacement time of brake pads is the material they’re made of.

-The main sign that lets you know your brake pads need to be changed is the loss of brake power.
+The main sign that lets you know your brake pads need to be changed is the loss of brake power or brake pads sticking.

 A squeaking sound when pressing the brake pedal is another sign for replacing your brake pads.
 In this case, braking power may not be affected but an annoying squeak, as if you were sliding your fingernails against a chalkboard will be present.
 These sounds come from the wear indicator, which is a metal plate attached to the pads mounting and when the pad reaches a certain wear amount, it touches the indicator while braking, generating these irritating sounds.